dirathea/n8n-nodes-gpt4all/README.md

 This is an n8n community node.
 It lets you use self hosted [GPT4All](https://github.com/nomic-ai/gpt4all) in your n8n workflows.

-GPT4ALL is a assistant like LLM based on Meta LLaMa.
+GPT4ALL is an ecosystem of open-source chatbots trained on a massive collections of clean assistant data including code, stories and dialogue.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.